ChrisGottsacker/autohotkey/README.md

 # AutoHotkey scripts

-A collection of scripts for the keybinding software AutoHotkey(https://autohotkey.com/) that I've written to prevent me from going crazy when a given piece of software lacks the option of setting custom hotkeys.
+A collection of scripts for the keybinding software AutoHotkey(https://autohotkey.com/) that fill in the gaps left by software lacking options of setting custom hotkeys.